composer22/coreos-deploy-client/README.md

 ## Requirements

+You need to server source:

+go get github.com/composer22/coreos-deploy

-You will need a valid API token to access the server
+You will also need a valid API token setup there to access the server.

 Etcd2 key values should be submitted as a text file with a space delimeter between key and value:
 ```
 /my/etcd2/key1 somevalue1
 /my/etcd2/key2 somevalue2